Narges-Y/Wave-Equations/README.md

 # Wave-Equations
-Numerical Methods for Solving Hyperbolic Equations and the Exact Solution (Linear and Nonlinear Wave Equations)
+The Exact Solution and Numerical Methods for Solving Hyperbolic Equations(Linear and Nonlinear Wave Equations)